ragship/embedding-indexing/README.md

-# rag-embeddings-indexer
+# Embeddings Indexer

-RAG embeddings indexer library.
+An embeddings indexer library that can be integrated with RAG and more.